Webull at a glance

 If you’re looking for another differentiator between Webull and most brokers, crypto is one place.
 Webull allows you to trade cryptocurrencies directly, rather than as futures as some of the top brokers require.
 You won’t pay an explicit commission for this service, but you will pay a spread markup of 100 basis points (i.e. 1 percent of your purchase price) on either side of a trade.

-You’ll be able to trade Bitcoin, Ethereum, Bitcoin Cash and Litecoin with a $1 minimum, and you’ll be able to do so around the clock, seven days a week.
-You can get price quotes on other cryptos as well, even if you’re not able to trade them.
-The broker added this feature in November 2020, so it’s a relatively new entrant to the space.
+You’ll be able to trade cryptocurrencies such as Bitcoin, Ethereum, Cardano and Solana with a $1 minimum, and you’ll be able to do so around the clock, seven days a week.
+You can get price quotes on other cryptos as well, even if you’re not able to trade all of them.
+The broker added this feature in late 2020, so it’s a relatively new entrant to the space.
 Webull says it’s working on adding more cryptocurrencies to trade.

 Webull offers a paper trading account that you can click into quickly, so quickly in fact that you might not realize you’re in it.
 On the web-based platform, for example, the real money trading platform may have nearly the same layout as the paper trading account.
-It’s a cool feature that mimics the real process and starts you off with $1 million in virtual money so you feel like a player.
+It’s a cool feature that mimics the real process and starts you off with $1 million in virtual money.

 Webull offers instant funding on deposits up to $1,000, something that rival Robinhood also offers.
 It’s a cool feature that gets you in the game immediately, though the funds might not actually clear until four or five days later.
-For longer-term investors, instant funding won’t be a clincher, but many traders want the funds to be there now and it’s a “nice to have” anyhow.
+For longer-term investors, instant funding won’t make a difference, but many traders want the funds to be there now and it’s a “nice to have” anyhow.

 Webull makes an able competitor to Robinhood, a comparison that’s something of a disservice to the broker, since in some areas it competes favorably when stacked up against some larger brokers.
 But in many other areas, it’s no match for those rivals, though it will be a good fit for a trader who wants a mobile app that can do more than Robinhood at the same price point.